-When I make this using Delicata winter squash, I cut straight through the whole squash, scooping out the seeds, making “delicata donuts” as the kids call them, instead of wedges.
+When I make this using Delicata winter squash, I cut straight through the whole squash, scooping out the seeds but leaving on the edible skin, making “delicata donuts” as the kids call them, instead of wedges.

 1 large or 2 small winter squash (delicata, acorn, butternut, etc.)

 2 tablespoons dried white breadcrumbs (I sometimes use Panko)

 2-1/2 teaspoons finely chopped thyme

 1 tablespoon chopped dill

 Preheat the oven to 375′.
 Cut the squash into 3/8-inch-thick slices and lay them flat, cut-side down, on a baking sheet that has been lined with parchment paper.

 Mix together in a small bowl the Parmesan, breadcrumbs, parsley, thyme, half the lemon zest, the garlic, a tiny amount of salt (remember, the Parmesan is salty) and some pepper.

 Brush the squash generously with olive oil and sprinkle with the crust mix, making sure the slices are covered with a nice, thick coating.
 Gently pat the mix down a little.

 Place the pan in the oven and roast for about 30 minutes, or until the squash is tender: stick a fork in one wedget to make sure it has softened and is cooked through.
 If the topping starts to darken too much during cooking, cover loosely with foil.